Terence C. Kern: Notable case

-On January 14, 2014, Judge Kern held that the Oklahoma Constitution's definition of marriage as limited to "the union of one man and one woman" violates the Equal Protection Clause of the Fourteenth Amendment.
+On January 14, 2014, Kern held that the Oklahoma Constitution's definition of marriage as limited to "the union of one man and one woman" violates the Equal Protection Clause of the Fourteenth Amendment.
 The suit, Bishop v.
 Oklahoma, had been filed by two lesbian couples against the Tulsa County Clerk and others.
 The ruling has been stayed pending appeal.
 The amendment banning same-sex marriage was passed by the voters in 2004, and its legislative history was cited in the ruling.